VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 Before a registrant can reserve a seat, the system must check that there are enough seats available.
-Although logic in the UI can attempt to verify that there are sufficient seats available before it sends a command, the business logic in the domain must also perform the check because the state may change between the time the UI performs the validation and the time the command is delivered to the aggregate in the domain.
+Although logic in the UI can attempt to verify that there are sufficient seats available before it sends a command, the business logic in the domain must also perform the check; this is because the state may change between the time the UI performs the validation and the time that the system delivers the command to the aggregate in the domain.

 In the first model, the validation must take place in either the **Order** or **SeatsAvailability** aggregate.
 If it is the